 Getting to sleep should only take about 10-15 min.
 ANy less and it's a sign you are sleep deprived, any more and you could be ruminating, too stimulated, or nutritional factors could also be at play

-4) CHeck you have healthy iron levels - iron deficiency will present as anxiety, interrupted sleep, restless legs and feeling tired but not being able to sleep.
+4. Check you have healthy iron levels - iron deficiency will present as anxiety, interrupted sleep, restless legs and feeling tired but not being able to sleep.
 It also impacts Thyroid function which will also disturb your sleep.
 Healthy Ferritin (stored iron) should be above 70 for healthy blood formation and mental health amongst many other things.
 If needed, consult your doctor regarding iron supplements to improve your iron levels.

-Overall - In my humble opinion = SLEEP IS THE CURE FOR ALL AILS.
-Immunity, hormonal balance, mood, skin, energy, ZEST FOR LIFE.
+Overall, in my humble opinion: SLEEP IS THE CURE FOR ALL AILMENTS- immunity, hormonal balance, mood, skin, energy and general zest for life.

 But stress sometimes is UNAVOIDABLE right?